SinglePages/NeuralNetworks/Source/Sections/05-NeuralNetworksAndBackpropagation.m4.md

 > -- Geoffrey Hinton

-Below is our first neural network (aka multi-layer perceptron).
+Below is our first neural network (aka multi-layer perceptron, MLP).
 We'll start by using this diagram to formulate terminology and conventions.

 ![A two-layer neural network.](img/2LayerNetwork.svg)